cmgorden/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview of Analysis
+An analysis was conducted to find the best way to determine credit risk for individuals when the majority of accounts are considered "low risk."

 ## Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.